Yalye/Sharp/ComputerScience/encode and decode.md

 mysql utf-8 support 3-bytes character.

 ### ansi is not encoding type
-ansi is the system encoding type, use chcp command can get the type; 936 means GBK, while 65001 means utf-8.
+ansi is the system encoding type, it's depends on the system setting(Windows code pages), use chcp command can get the type; 936 means GBK, while 65001 means utf-8.